sagnik150699/my_dashatar_app/README.md

 ## Dive Deeper with the Course

 Hungry for more Flutter magic?
-Check out the [Complete Flutter Guide 2024](https://codingliquids.com).
+Check out the [Complete Flutter Guide 2024: Build Android, iOS, and Web apps](https://codingliquids.com).
 It’s your golden ticket to becoming a Flutter wizard.

 ## Let's Connect!